obriencj/python-promises/README.md

 ## Lazy Container

 A lazy container is a simple, object-oriented placeholder.
-It can be created by invoking the `promises.lazy` function, passing a nullary work function as the single argument.
+It can be created by invoking the `lazy` function, passing a nullary work function as the single argument.
 When delivered, the container will call that work and collect the result as its answer.
 Any further invocations of deliver will return the answer without re-executing the work.
 However, if an exception is raised by the work during delivery the container will not be considered as delivered.
 In the case of a